magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

         nil (validate-shopping-quantity "1")))))
 ```

-Here the intention is to test an happy path: the validator
+Here the intention is to test the happy path: the validator
 `validate-shopping-quantity`, that still does not exist, should return
 `nil`, meaning no errors, when called with an integer argument.